TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/ControversialOnlySortedByFaction.md

 ### 2022-09-06 - Improves locomotor of GLA Bomb Truck <a name='link__20220906__1138_bomb_truck_locomotor'></a>
 **Changes**

-- **TWEAK**: Improves the locomotor of GLA Bomb Truck.
-In undamaged state, no tangible difference in driving performance is to be expected.
+- **TWEAK**: The locomotor of the GLA Bomb Truck is improved.
+In undamaged state, no tangible difference in driving performance is expected.
 In damaged state, the driving performance is now marginally better.
 Visually the driving now looks and feels smoother.

 **Links**